 Output:

+Key: Chaitanya & Value: 27

+Key: Hugo & Value: 32

+Key: Raghu & Value: 35

+Key: Rajeev & Value: 37

+Key: Syed & Value: 28

 Collection questions

 Q1 What is Collection ?
 What is a Collections Framework ?
 What are the benefits of Java Collections Framework ?
 Collection : A collection (also called as container) is an object that groups multiple elements into a single unit.
 Collections Framework : Collections framework provides unified architecture for manipulating and representing collections.
 Benefits of Collections Framework : 1.
 Improves program quality and speed 2.
 Increases the chances of reusability of software 3.
 Decreases programming effort.
 Q2 What is the root interface in collection hierarchy ?
 Root interface in collection hierarchy is Collection interface .
 Few interviewer may argue that Collection interface extends Iterable interface.
 So iterable should be the root interface.
 But you should reply iterable interface present in java.lang package not in java.util package .It is clearly mentioned in Oracle Collection docs , that Collection interface is a member of the Java Collections framework.
 For Iterable interface Oracle doc , iterable interface is not mentioned as a part of the Java Collections framework .So if the question includes collection hierarchy , then you should answer the question as Collection interface (which is found in java.util package).
 Q3 What is the difference between Collection and Collections ?
 Collection is an interface while Collections is a java class , both are present in java.util package and part of java collections framework.